-Therefore as husbands we wake up every day and ask ourselves, How can I best organize the time, energy, money, and relationships that the Lord has given me to allow my wife to best flourish as a woman under God?
+Therefore, as husbands we wake up every day and ask ourselves, How can I best organize the time, energy, money, and relationships that the Lord has given me to enable my wife to best flourish as a woman under God?
 Regarding time, have I given her enough time alone, away from the kids, to meet with God devotionally?
 How much time does she need?
 How will I create that space?

 Have I given her enough time to meet with other women for support and encouragement?
 Have I given her enough time with me?
 With regard to our money, have I allocated it in the best way in order to fund those things that stir her affections for the Lord?
 How can I make that happen?
 What best helps her rest well?
 Vacation?
 Hobbies?
 Books?

 For some of you the greatest gift you can give your wife is a night to get dressed up and hit the town.
-Others of you could go for a cheaper date night and use those funds to buy some lumber so she can build a picnic table (don’t laugh, that’s where my wife comes alive!).
+Others of you could go for a cheaper date night and use those funds to buy some lumber so she can build a picnic table (don’t laugh; that’s where my wife comes alive!).

 With this approach, we are not tyrannized by a list of things we are supposed to be doing, but rather we are liberated to be excellent students of our wives.
 We are free to consider how we can use the resources God has given us to best love them.